defano/jmonet/README.md

 1. Create a new canvas from an existing `BufferedImage` object like: `new JMonetCanvas(myImage)`.
 Best option when opening a file for editing.
 2. Use the selection tool to create a new selection containing your image: `selectionTool.createSelection(myImage, new Point(0,0))`.
 Best option when pasting an image into to an existing canvas (and you'd like to allow the user to move it into place).
-3. Commit the image to an existing canvas by drawing it onto the scratch buffer and committing the change, like: `myCanvas.setScratchImage(myImage); myCanvas.commit()`.
+3. Commit the image to an existing canvas directly, like: `myCanvas.commit(new ImageLayerSet(myImage))`.
 Best option when you want to programmatically overlay an image onto an existing canvas.

 Note that in cases 1 and 3, if the imported image does not match the dimensions of the canvas, it will be drawn in the upper-left corner.
-Resize and translate the image you wish to import first if you'd like it to appear elsewhere.
+Translate (and/or resize) the image first if you'd like it to appear elsewhere.

 #### If I create a selection using `LassoTool`, can I modify it with a transform tool (like `ProjectionTool`) or do I have to create a new selection from scratch with the transform tool?

-You can transfer a selection from one selection tool to another (including transform tools) using the `morphSelection()` method:
+You can transfer a selection from one selection tool to another (including transform tools) using the `morphSelection` method:

 ```
 LassoTool currentTool;